jwbuurlage/Bulk/README.md

 ## Building

-Bulk is test on Fedora, and should work on all major Linux distributions.
+Bulk should work across all major Linux distributions.
 It requires an up-to-date compiler that supports C++17, e.g. GCC >= 7.0, or Clang >= 4.0.

 ### Backends